It takes a high savings rate to achieve financial independence and retire early. A visit to Disney World requires a significant output of money.

 Now, after spending 8 hours selling Mickey-shaped pretzels with gooey cheese in the 92-degree heat, you may not be thrilled about spending another 8 hours with those people, but you’ll have that option.
 Maybe wait until your next day off.

 The best part about this option is that you’ll be in no hurry to cram as much in as you possibly can like the typical vacationer who is there for four to seven days.
 You can wait ’til it’s cool(er) in the evening and just go for a couple hours.
-It’s not like you’re “wasting” a day’s admission by only going to the park for a short while.
+It’s not like you’re “wasting” a day’s admission by only going to the theme parks for a short while.
 You have nearly unlimited admission (blackout days may apply).

 Walt Disney World for the leanFIRE Crowd